System optimizations for serving

 # runs on node-serve-system

-and look for a line like
+Look for a line like

 Let’s test this service.
 First, we’ll test the FastAPI endpoint directly.
 In a browser, run